-High Plains Farm Credit is proud to collaborate with Fort Hays State University to offer eight students the opportunity to serve on a student advisory board.
+High Plains Farm Credit is proud to collaborate with Fort Hays State University to offer students the opportunity to serve on a student advisory board.

 The students will gain valuable industry knowledge and have the opportunity to grow their network of professional contacts.

 Student Board of Directors

 The High Plains Farm Credit Student Board of Directors currently consists of two Finance majors, four Agriculture Business majors, and one Human Resource Management major.
 The students have the opportunity to gain hands-on experience and valuable knowledge about the Farm Credit System.
 Dr. Alan Deines, the Director of the Robbins Banking Institute at Fort Hays and an instructor of Finance, is the primary advisor for the Student Board.
 Jeremy Ryan, a Fort Hays Agriculture Business instructor, serves as the second advisor for the group.

 The Student Board attends eight monthly meetings scheduled from September – April each year that are held at the High Plains Farm Credit office in Hays.
 Meeting times are set based on students’ schedules.
 Meetings may consist of a short presentation by High Plains’ staff and in some cases, student development work.
 Report or project preparation time may be required outside the monthly meetings.
 A $65/meeting honorarium is provided to each student pending meeting attendance.